BlexDex/End-of-Days/README.md

 # End-of-Days
  Zombie RTS game
- Heavy Focus in base building as well as defending the base
+ Heavy Focus on base building as well as defending the base